micss-lab/Agent-based-Digital-Twins-Tools/Agent-VC/README.md

 This documentation provides an overview of a project that combines remote Java with an OPC UA server and Python program for a Visual Components simulation.
 The project includes code files that control the behavior of a simulated vehicle and manage OPC UA data.

+You can download the Visual Components V4.6 from the following link (VC V4.6 - [Download Page (https://download.visualcomponents.net/installers/VisualComponents/4.6.0/VisualComponentsPremiumSetup_64.exe))

 ## Project Structure

 The project is organized into three main components: